Beverly Hills Cop: Development and writing

 The Beverly Hills City Hall featured prominently in the Beverly Hills Cop films as the police headquarters.

-In 1977, Paramount executive Don Simpson came up with a movie idea about a cop from East L.A. who transferred to Beverly Hills.
+In 1977, Paramount Pictures executive Don Simpson came up with a film idea about a police officer from East Los Angeles who transferred to Beverly Hills.
 Screenwriter Danilo Bach was called in to write the screenplay.
 Bach pitched his idea to Simpson and Paramount in 1981 under the name Beverly Drive, about a cop from Pittsburgh named Elly Axel.
 However, his script was a straight action film and Bach was forced to make changes to the script, but after a few attempts the project went stale.
 With the success of Flashdance (1983), Simpson saw the Beverly Hills film as his next big project.

 Daniel Petrie Jr. was brought in to rewrite the script and Paramount loved Petrie's humorous approach to the project, with the lead character now called Axel Elly, from Detroit.
 Producer Jerry Bruckheimer claimed that the role of Axel Foley was first offered to Mickey Rourke, who signed a $400,000 holding contract to do the film.
 When revisions and other preparations took longer than expected, Rourke left the project to do another film.
-Martin Scorsese was offered to direct the film but turned it down as he felt that the film's concept was too similar to Coogan's Bluff.
+Martin Scorsese was offered to direct the film but turned it down as he felt that the film's concept was too similar to Coogan's Bluff (1968).
 David Cronenberg was also offered to direct the film but also turned it down.

 Sylvester Stallone was originally considered for the part of Foley.
-Stallone gave the script a dramatic rewrite, removing all the story's humor and turning the film back into a standard action movie.
+Stallone gave the script a dramatic rewrite, removing all the story's humor and turning the film back into a standard action film.
 In one of the previous drafts written for Stallone, the character of Billy Rosewood was called "Siddons" and was killed off half-way through the script during one of the action scenes.
 Stallone had renamed the lead character to Axel Cobretti, with the character of Michael Tandino being his brother and Jenny Summers playing his love interest.